KateAnneliese/discrete_communication_signals/README.md

 - Extracted acoustic signal parameters

 These datasets can be used for comparative analyses of communication signals across species and taxonomic groups.

+# Function Guide

+## Webscraping.ipynb

+### Webscraping and API Integration
+* The code examines the cricket species page on the Singing Insects of North America website and creates a list, cricket_species_list, that stores all the cricket species.
+* The code then loops through cricket_species_list, visiting all the species pages.
+For each spectrogram it finds, it attempts to retrieve the corresponding range map, recording, description, temperature, and location.
+All the information and links found are put into a Pandas DataFrame named cricket_df.
+* The user can go through each location flagged by the code, choosing to replace it or leave it as is.
+This was added because the code didn't always correctly flag the cricket's location.
+* cricket_df is saved using IPython magic.
+* The same process is followed for the Singing Insects of North America katydid species page, creating a list named katydid_species_list and constructing katydid_df. katydid_df is also saved using IPython magic.
+* The code goes through every page of the Xeno-Canto API containing frog recordings and extracts all the information into a DataFrame, df.
+The necessary columns (genus, species, country, location, latitude, longitude, call type, audio file, and spectrogram) are extracted and put in another DataFrame, frog_df.
+* frog_df is stored using IPython magic.

+### Downloading and Organizing Files
+* get_file_id(url) is a helper function used to extract a file name (without its extension) from a URL.
+It is called when looping through cricket_df and katydid_df in order to assign file names to spectrograms before downloading them.
+* The code creates all the folders where spectrograms, audio files, and range maps will be downloaded.
+* download_file(url, path, headers) is a helper function used to safely download files, skipping HTML pages and error messages, and printing an error message with the exception if the download fails.
+* The code loops through all indices and rows in cricket_df and katydid_df, using get_file_id(url) and download_file(url, path, headers) to assign file names and download the spectrograms, audio files, and range maps.
+* download_frogs(frog_df, base_folder, headers) is a function that downloads all the audio files from frog_df